In this article, we’ll cover:

 Workforce management can have benefits across a variety of different sectors and industries.
 Indeed, any business that has its own contact centre could derive multiple uses from it.
 There are, though, some sectors that can derive particular benefits from adopting it.

 Businesses in the hospitality and retail trades, as well as the financial sector, are among the most enthusiastic adopters and exponents of WFM.
-In more recent years, the public sector, too, has increasingly adopted workforce management techniques, as it attempts to ameliorate the effects of spending cuts and adapt to lower budgets.
+In more recent years, the public sector, too, has increasingly adopted workforce management techniques, as it attempts to reduce the impact from spending cuts and adapt to lower budgets.

-However, in listing sectors such as the aforementioned as the prime beneficiaries of workforce management to date, we don’t mean to suggest that only these sectors potentially stand to benefit from it.
+However, we don’t mean to suggest that only these sectors potentially stand to benefit from it.
 There are many other niches where businesses have successfully introduced WFM systems, including utilities and insurance.

 Workforce management software